katieb19/modelchecker/out/production/modelchecking-katieb19/sol/README.txt

 it creates objects that represent the labels in a state/node.
 There is also a method that checks if the labels in a state have a certain term.
 Lastly, the State Machine class takes in a graph of state data.
-An example of an inputted graph would be one created from the AdjacencyListGraph class.
+An example of an inputted graph would be one created in the AdjacencyListGraph class.
 The methods in the State Machine class check if certain types of nodes occur in the graph based on a start node.